 - Remove and discard flooded carpets and carpet underpads.
 You may need to dry the carpets slightly so they can be dragged out.
 Carpet underpads may fall apart while being removed.
-Be sure to remove all remaining bits. - To save expensive carpets and/or area rugs, you will need to send to professional cleaners.
+Be sure to remove all remaining bits. - To save expensive carpets, you will need to send to professional cleaners.
 Contact a cleaning company quickly to reduce damage to these carpets.